NFTs For Newbies From An NFT Creator

 Why they have value

-Why you might want to be involved in purchasing some
+Why you might want to be involved in purchasing, trading or creating some

 Why you may want to buy mine eventually